turingschool/curriculum/source/internal_testing/factories.markdown

 ## Usage

-Once you've got your patterns defined, creating objects is super easy.
+Once you've got your patterns defined, creating objects is easy.
 When developing your patterns, it's helpful to load up `rails console`.
 Fabricator is available to you there.
 Keep in mind that it may be saving data to your development database, though, so tread carefully.
 If you want to play around in the _console_ but not persist and changes you might make, load the _console_ with the `--sandbox` or `-s` flag, which will rollback database modifications on exit.

 Here's an example of using them from console: